Improve your website bounce rate by 4.4% in 12 weeks using these Google Analytics tips and see an increase of up to 43.7% in website conversions.

 I don’t give people much opportunity to view other pages of content.

-Next thing I did was look at what devices people use to access the site.
+The next thing to look at what devices people use to access your website.

 65% of people visit my website using a desktop computer.